fluxcd/flux/site/faq.md

 ### I have a dedicated Kubernetes cluster per environment and I want to use the same Git repo for all.
 How can I do that?

+*Option 1*
+For each cluster create a directory in your config repo.
+When installing Flux Helm chart set the Git path using `--set git.path=k8s/cluster-name` and set a unique label for each cluster `--set git.label=cluster-name`.

+You can have one or more shared dirs between clusters.
+Assuming your shared dir is located at `k8s/common` set the Git path as `--set git.path="k8s/common\,k8s/cluster-name"`.

+*Option 2*
 For each cluster create a Git branch in your config repo.
-When installing Flux set the Git branch using `--set git.branch=cluster-name` and set a unique label for each cluster `--set git.label=cluster-name`.
+When installing Flux Helm chart set the Git branch using `--set git.branch=cluster-name` and set a unique label for each cluster `--set git.label=cluster-name`.